Preston4tw/veewee/README.md

-# veewee generated EBS backed AWS EC2 HVM CentOS 6 AMI
+# veewee generated EBS backed AWS EC2 HVM CentOS 6 AMI from scratch
-This repository contains a veewee definition and some scripts to help you create a CentOS 6 EBS backed AWS EC2 HVM AMI.
+This repository contains a veewee definition and some scripts to help you create a CentOS 6 EBS backed AWS EC2 HVM AMI from scratch.

 # Table of Contents
 * [veewee generated EBS backed AWS EC2 HVM CentOS 6 AMI]